Mohamed1380/GCP-Project-using-Terraform/README.md

 # GCP Project Using Terraform

-- Make backend configuration using GCP Bucket
+- Create backend configuration using GCP Bucket
 - Creating new VPC
 - Creating 2 Subnets (1 private and 1 public)
 - Creating Cloud router and Nat Gateway